jhucsf/spring2020/exercise/assembly.md

 Download the following zipfile and unzip it: [asmExercise.zip](asmExercise.zip)

-Make your changes to `arraySum.S`.
-You can assemble the program using the command `make arraySum`.
-Run it using the command `./arraySum`.
+Make your changes to `arrayMax.S`.
+You can assemble the program using the command `make arrayMax`.
+Run it using the command `./arrayMax`.

 An example assembly language program `hello.S` is provided.
 You can assemble it using the command `make hello` and run it using the command `./hello`.